NafiurSiddiqui/Lara-ground/NOTES.md

 This is the most basics, you can do more if you need.

+3.  ## Migration

+-   A migration is like creating a new table or changing an existing one.
+-   You can also delete data from a table using this.
+-   `php artisan make:migration create_table_name_table`
+-   open it up and add fields.
+-   Anytime you make any changes to these files, you need to `... migrate:rollback` and then `.. migrate` to push the new changes to the DB.
-3. With Laravel you do not have to create columns, rows manually but with `migration` creates the blueprint for the table inside `database/migrations/*` folder.Each `migration` class by default have a `up` and `down` method.
+-   With Laravel you do not have to create columns, rows manually but with `migration` creates the blueprint for the table inside `database/migrations/*` folder.Each `migration` class by default have a `up` and `down` method.
 To create your db you need to run -
     - `php artisan make:migration create_<Name>_table`.
 This will create the file with default methods.
 Here you define your db schema for this table.The files will be inside `database/migrations`. here you define structure your table.

-4. Run `php artisan migrate` to generate the db in your DB.
+5. Run `php artisan migrate` to generate the db in your DB.

 - Any additional changes, like adding columns, you can go to [database]('./database/migrations) and update changes.
 - afterwards, run `... migrate:fresh` to update the columns in your db.
+- `php artisan make:model <Name> <flag>` so in our scneario it will be `php artisan make:model Post -m`. this will migrate and create a corresponding model.
+There are more flags you can find with `php artisan -help`
+- for instance, `php artisan make:model Comment -mfc` will create a model for `comments` section, m = migrate, f = factory, c = controller.
+NEAT!

     ## Factory